Shrey0561/Streaming-Smarter-Content-Investment-Signals-Retention-Drivers-SQL-Case-Study/README.md

-# Streaming Smarter: Netflix Content Strategy & Retention Signals (SQL)
+# Streaming Smarter: Content Investment Signals & Retention Drivers (SQL Case Study)
 > This project simulates a real-world scenario: what a content analyst might uncover when exploring Netflix's catalog using only SQL.

 ## TL;DR
-**Problem:** Netflix needs to understand what types of content signal global growth and retention potential.
+**Problem:** Netflix must prioritize content investments that support global growth and long-term viewer retention, but content signals are scattered across metadata.

-**Process:** Queried and cleaned **8,800+ titles** using SQL to analyze trends in genres, production countries, season longevity, and data quality.

-**Result:**
-- Identified **Action & Drama** as globally scalable content
-- Flagged data quality gaps (e.g., missing dates, inconsistent country labels)
-- Highlighted **India and South Korea** as rising content producers

-**Takeaway:** SQL-driven content analytics can guide smarter platform investments without advanced BI tools.
+**Process:** Used **SQL** to clean and segment **8,800+** titles by genre mix, production geography, longevity, and catalog consistency to uncover scalable patterns.

+**Result:** Identified internationally scalable genres (Action, Drama), emerging production hubs (India, South Korea), and long-running TV formats as retention anchors, while uncovering data gaps that could distort strategic decisions.

 ## SQL Queries Preview
 Snapshot of SQL queries used for data cleaning and segmentation, including genre counts, production-country trends, and title longevity.